jkkummerfeld/slate/ideas-for-improvement.md

 - Take standoff and create inline data (instead of adding inline as an input / output)

 Misc
-- Add a calibration mode, where people type keys so I can figure out what they mean (and they could customise things).
+- Add a calibration mode, where people type keys so I can figure out what they mean (and they could customise things)
-- Option to specify file names on the command line
+- Add logging of all edits to a file, so a crash can be recoverd from easily
 - Support undo to reverse actions
 - Add the option to read in the raw data when going back to a seen file
 - Option to load all at start
 - Option to only save on exit (not when changing files)
 - Nicer argument, error, and logging handling
-- Add logging of all edits to a file, so a crash can be recoverd from easily.